czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 You can also look at websites that offer similar products to yours.
 Then use this [tool](https://www.hubspot.com/make-my-persona) to create your buyer persona.

-A buyer persona is a profile of your ideal audience that includes their age, location, education, income, hobbies as well as goals, fears and frustrations.
+A buyer persona is a profile of your ideal audience.
+That includes their age, location, education, income, hobbies.
+As well as goals, fears and frustrations.

 ## **4. Choose your topics**